acquia/pipelines-examples/README.md

 If you start the job before adding the SSH key, the job will fail and the logs will show a Composer error:

 ```
-	Failed to clone the git@github.com:acquia/pipelinestutorial.git repository, try running in interactive mode so that you can enter your GitHub credentials
+	Failed to clone the git@github.com:acquia/pipelines-examples-private.git repository, try running in interactive mode so that you can enter your GitHub credentials
 ```

 When the job succeeds, the job logs will show Composer pulling in the my_company/my_module package:

 ```
 	Updating dependencies (including require-dev)
-	  - Installing my_company/my_module (dev-private-pipelines301 801f5a4)
+	  - Installing my_company/my_module (dev-master 801f5a4)
 	    Cloning 801f5a4cea644ee9257c8085f4d9c6f573568d2e
 ```